deemp/clerk/README.md

 <img src = "https://raw.githubusercontent.com/deemp/clerk/master/README/demoFormulas.png" width = "80%">

 This file has a sheet with several tables.
-These are tables for constants' header, volume & pressure header, volume & pressure values, and a table per a constant's value.
+These are tables for constants' header, a table per a constant's value (three of them), volume & pressure header, volume & pressure values.
 Let's see how we can construct such a sheet.

 ### Imports